chrisguest75/docker_examples/48_trivy/README.md

 Demonstrate some examples of using `trivy`.

-NOTE: The schema version seems to have changed and this is broken now.
+ℹ NOTE: The schema version seems to have changed and this is broken now.

 For reducing number of vulnerabilities refer to: